 This builds on the ability to compute error rates against metrics you provide / upload into our system (as explained in this document).
 The functionality allows you normalize your errors by useful metrics such as “number of sessions”, “minutes played”. or any other stability metric that you, as a developer, would want to track in your app.

 Now, Backtrace’s SDKs have built in functionality to generate these metrics automatically!
-This means that you will be able to see session and user stability metrics like “Crash free sessions” in the Backtrace Web Console out of the box!
+This means that you will be able to see session and user stability metrics like “Error free sessions” in the Backtrace Web Console out of the box!
 Our APIs also allow you to create your own events so you can track custom metrics and have them sent to your Backtrace instance as well!

 How Will This Feature Help Me?

 Often it can be difficult to assess an end user’s experience by looking at crash/error data alone.
 Stability metrics allow you as a developer, producer, project manager, etc… to more easily monitor your project’s health on those terms.